-Catawiki, Europe’s fastest-growing online auction house, today announced a Euro 10 million Series B investment led by leading global venture firm Accel Partners.
+Catawiki, one Europe’s fastest growing online auction houses, today announced a €10 million Series B investment led by leading global venture firm Accel Partners.

 Concerning the investment, Michiel Kotting, partner at Accel Partners, says: “Catawiki quickly impressed us with their innovative business model and solid execution.
 They have tailored the process to the buyer and professional seller and seamlessly inserted the professional auctioneer into the process.
 The Catawiki team is truly passionate about their subject matter, something we also saw in the Etsy team when we invested, which has been a key factor in their success.
 We look forward to working with them as they continue their rapid expansion.”